-Get my healthy, easy, recipe for a leaner protein-packed Alfredo Sauce that uses Greek yogurt instead of tons of butter and cream.
-This post is sponsored by Stonyfield.
+Get this delicious recipe for a lean protein-packed Alfredo Sauce that uses Greek yogurt instead of tons of butter and cream.

 Put the pan on low heat, stirring until the Parmesan has been incorporated in, but don’t let it reach a simmer.
 Yogurt is finicky at higher temperatures and could easily curdle on you.